10Ngwako/various-machine-learning-algorithms/README.md

-in this repository i have included various machine kearning algorithms to solve real world problems.
+in this repository i have included various machine learning algorithms to solve real world problems.